Chuck E. Cheese in the Galaxy 5000

-Chuck E. Cheese in the Galaxy 5000 is a 1999 direct-to-video film that was based upon Chuck E. Cheese's.
-It was released on October 5, 1999 in CEC restaurants.
+Chuck E. Cheese in the Galaxy 5000 is a 1999 American direct-to-video film that features the mascot characters from the Chuck E. Cheese chain of family entertainment centers.
+It was released on October 5, 1999 in Chuck E. Cheese locations and also sold at Target stores.
 The plot is that a boy named Charlie Rockit needs $50,000 to fix his aunt and uncle's tractor engine, so Chuck E. Cheese and his friends go to the Galaxy 5000 to win it in a race.
+The distribution company, FUNimation Entertainment, would go on nearly three decades later to become Crunchyroll, one of the biggest anime streaming services.